OpenTermsArchive/docs/content/api/node.md

 # Node.js module

 As a Node module dependency, the engine exposes a JavaScript API that can be called in your own code.
-The following modules are available.

 ## `fetch`

-The `fetch` module gets the MIME type and content of a document from its URL
+`fetch` gets the MIME type and content of a document from its URL

 ```js
 import fetch from '@opentermsarchive/engine/fetch';